Charles Howard, 1st Earl of Nottingham: Early political career: 1558–1585

 Howard went to the peace negotiations between England and France which led to the Treaty of Câteau-Cambrésis of 1559.
-He personally informed Elizabeth of its ratification.
+He personally informed Queen Elizabeth of its ratification.

-He served as Ambassador to France in 1559.
+He served as ambassador to France in 1559.
 In December 1562, he became the keeper of the Queen's house and park at Oatlands.
-In his early years at court he and five other gentlemen bore the canopy of state when Queen Elizabeth opened her second Parliament on 11 January 1563, and he is recorded as having been a regular participant in jousts and tournaments, but despite his relationship to the Queen it is said that it took some time before he was able to gain any personal benefit from his situation.
+In his early years he and five other gentlemen bore the canopy of state when Queen Elizabeth opened her second Parliament on 11 January 1563.
+He is recorded as having been a regular participant in jousts and tournaments, but despite his relationship to the Queen it is said that it took some time before he was able to gain any personal benefit from his situation.

-Howard was also a member of the House of Commons, yet he was not as distinguished as many others have been.
-He represented Surrey in Parliament in 1563 and again in 1572.
+Howard was also a member of the House of Commons, representing Surrey in the Parliament of 1563 and again in 1572.

-In 1564 he became a member of Gray's Inn, and received his Master of Arts at Cambridge in 1571.
+In 1564 he became a member of Gray's Inn, and received his Master of Arts degree at Cambridge in 1571.
 This was not because he had any legal ambitions, but because it was the normal thing for men of his status to do.

-He served as General of the Horse in 1569 and suppressed a Catholic rebellion in northern England.
+He served as General of the Horse in 1569 and was involved that year in the suppression of the Catholic rebellion in northern England.
 He commanded a squadron of ships escorting the Queen of Spain on a state visit in 1570.

-Howard was knighted in 1572 and became Lord Howard of Effingham following his father's death in 1573.
+Howard was knighted in 1572, and then became Lord Howard of Effingham following his father's death in 1573.
 From 1576 to 1603 he was patron of a playing company, Nottingham's Men, later called the Admiral's Men.

 On 3 April 1575, Howard was elected to the Order of the Garter to replace his cousin, Thomas Howard, 4th Duke of Norfolk, who had been executed in 1572.
 He was installed at Windsor on 8 May 1575.